FedericoCeratto/debian-pymongo/doc/faq.rst

 --------------------------------------------

 Every :class:`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool.
-The pool begins with one open connection.
-If necessary to support concurrent access to MongoDB from multiple threads in your application, the client opens new connections on demand.

-By default, there is no thread-affinity for connections.

-In versions before 2.6, the default ``max_pool_size`` was 10, and it did not actually bound the number of open connections; it only determined the number of connections that would be kept open when no longer in use.
+The client opens sockets on demand to support the number of concurrent MongoDB operations your application requires.
+There is no thread-affinity for sockets.

+The client instance opens one additional socket per server in your MongoDB topology for monitoring the server's state.

-Starting with PyMongo 2.6, the size of the connection pool is capped at ``max_pool_size``, which now defaults to 100.
-When a thread in your application begins an operation on MongoDB, if all other connections are in use and the pool has reached its maximum, the thread pauses, waiting for a connection to be returned to the pool by another thread.
+The size of each connection pool is capped at ``maxPoolSize``, which defaults to 100.
+When a thread in your application begins an operation on MongoDB, if all other sockets are in use and the pool has reached its maximum, the thread pauses, waiting for a socket to be returned to the pool by another thread.

 The default configuration for a :class:`~pymongo.mongo_client.MongoClient` works for most applications::